Pilot Program for real operating cases

 3

-Onboard partners and workflows
+Include partners and evidence

 The host’s own partners or suitable service providers proposed by Oprivia are included.
 Tasks, expectations, photo records and feedback paths are defined before the start.